How to Care for Halo Extensions in Winter and on Ski Trips

 3. Apply Leave-In Moisture (Lightly)

-Use a lightweight leave-in conditioner or a few drops of oil on the ends only.
+Use a lightweight leave-in conditioner or a few drops of oil (lightweight oils like Jojoba or Marula oil) on the ends only.

 Avoid the wire area to prevent slipping.